drkthng/blog-v3/_posts/2016-08-30-jekyll-admin.md

 ![jekyll admin preview post page](/images/jekyll-admin-preview-post.png){: .noborder}

 Along with posts and pages, you can also edit collections.
 I wasn't expecting it to detect the collection I had but it did which is really cool.
-Static files will have all the images, css, and js.
-Configuration is nothing but your _config.yml file.
+Here **static files** will have all the images, css, and js.
+The **configuration** option is nothing but your _config.yml file.

 ## What is missing?